shivkumar98/OCP-Java-Examples/src/review_questions/chapter_2/attempt_1/README.md

     D. They mark all instance variables static 🎃
     E. They prevent methods from being overridden 🎃
     F. All getter methods are marked synchronized 🎃

+### My Answer:
+* An immutable object can not be modifed through setter, they DO define getters.
+* A - invalid, B - true, C - false, you can define a setter
+* D - false, Instance variables are not static!
+* E - false
+* **B**

 <hr>